José Catieau Obituary

 José Catieau died aged 77 on the same day as the Tour de France start in France’s north was unveiled.
 The race paid tribute to various “giants of the north” who had worn the maillot jaune and among them was Catieau for his spell in yellow in 1973, a moment that was both a high and low for him.

-Catieu was born in 1946 in Coutiches, a small town in le Pévèle a stone’s throw away from the Orchies cobbled sections of Paris-Roubaix.
+Catieu was born in 1946 in Coutiches, a small town in le Pévèle and a stone’s throw away from the Orchies cobbled sections of Paris-Roubaix.
 His family moved to Saint-Quentin, the larger town that sits earlier on the race route to Roubaix.
 It was here that he took up cycling as a boy.
 His first win came in Guise, a town to the east that would later prove auspicious for him.

 He turned pro aged 21, precocious in those days, signing with the Lejeune team that would become Sonolor and stayed for six years.
-He took a win in his first season and finished seventh in the Grand Prix des Nations time trial, decent for a neo-pro in this 74km time trial.
+He got a win in his first season and finished seventh in the Grand Prix des Nations time trial, decent for a neo-pro in this 74km time trial.
 His career wasn’t about victories, instead service was the defining aspect.
 With his tall build and ability as a rouleur he became a valuable rider: less domestique and more lieutenant.
 He’d help two leaders to win the Tour de France in Luis Ocaña and Bernard Thévenet.

 Joop Zoetemelk won the Tour prologue in Amsterdam to add his name to the contenders, famously pipping Poulidor by less than a second, the closest the “eternal second” ever got to the yellow jersey.
 The next day was a split stage and in the afternoon Catieau attacked on the road to Sint-Niklaas and won, “I was in the form of my life” he said.
-So far so good but at the finish his team leader Ocaña was enraged at being upstaged and team manager Maurice De Muer had to intervene.
+So far so good but at the finish his team leader Ocaña was enraged at being upstaged.
+Team manager Maurice De Muer had to intervene.

-Just two days later Catieau was in the breakaway again, this time on familiar home roads between Roubaix and Reims.
-The race split on the cobbles and Catieau was in the front group, but not his leader.
-Racing through Guise – where he’d won his first ever race – he learned the move had enough of a lead to put him in the yellow jersey.
-Cyrille Guimard won the stage, Catieau took yellow and was whisked away for the podium and the media round.
 Ocaña had a great day too, he’d put seven minutes into rival Spaniard Fuente, a feat described in the following day’s L’Equipe as “une affaire en or“, a golden feat.
-Yet he wasn’t shining and if Ocaña’s mood post-stage two days prior had been described as a “black rage”, he was in an even darker mood now.
+Yet he wasn’t shining, and if Ocaña’s mood post-stage two days prior had been described as a “black rage”, he was in an even darker mood.
 When Catieau got to the Bic team’s hotel for the evening he walked into the dining room “a heavy silence fell, you could the flies in the room for a few seconds” he told his local newspaper L’Union.

 Teams usually delight in taking the race lead, it brings the publicity they exist for.
 Only this time it wasn’t so easy.
-Catieau was expending energy Ocaña needed later in the race, and this was an era when riders earnings relied on post-race criteriums and Catieau’s notoriety could come literally at the expense of his leader.
+Catieau was expending energy that Ocaña needed later in the race, and this was an era when riders earnings relied on post-race criteriums where Catieau’s notoriety could come literally at the expense of his leader.
 Team boss De Muer had to handle both, telling Ocaña to back off and making Catieau demonstrate loyalty by continuing to work as a domestique despite being in yellow.
-Catieau though was never going to stay in yellow, he knew it and contemporary accounts wrote it up this way too.
+Catieau was never going to stay in yellow, he knew it and contemporary accounts wrote it up this way too.

-Catieau was basking in the limelight but had a job to do, and did it dutifully, that seemed to be very much his style.
+Catieau was basking in the limelight but had a job to do, and did it dutifully, that was his style.
 He was fetching bottles and pulling on the front while in yellow.
 He’d lead the race for four days via the Vosges, plus a rest day.
-The first big mountain stage came on the stage from Divonne-les-Bains to Aspro Gaillard (possibly the first attempt at naming rights for a stage location as the race rode to an aspirin pill factory in Gaillard belonging to race sponsor Aspro).
+The first big mountain stage came on the stage from Divonne-les-Bains to Aspro Gaillard (possibly the first attempt at naming rights for a stage location as the race rode to an aspirin factory in Gaillard belonging to race sponsor Aspro).
 The race tackled the Col de Salève only for Catieau to crash at the foot of the climb and when he got back none other than Ocaña attacked.
 The Spaniard won the stage and took yellow which he’d keep to the finish in Paris.
 Catieau was back in the shadows in his habitual helper role and finished a solid 14th.

 The big question is whether Catieau’s glory in 1973 was what the French call un mal pour un bien, a blessing in disguise, for Ocaña.
 It might have piqued Ocaña into revenge, it certainly showed the Bic team as dominant holding yellow for almost the entire race.
 The sight of Catieau in yellow fetching bottles for his leader meant no divisions were visible to rivals either.